-Updated variants of this ransomware use .[email@example.com].combo extension for encrypted files.
+Updated variants of this ransomware use ".[firstname.lastname@example.org].combo" extension for encrypted files.
 This ransomware displays a ransom message in a pop-up window and the "FILES ENCRYPTED.txt" text file.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Combo is very similar to many other ransomware-type programs, such as UnlockAndRecover, Djvu, and .SYS.
 These infections encrypt files and block access to them until the ransom is paid (i.e. the decryption key or tool is purchased).

 How did ransomware infect my computer?

 The exact method cyber criminals use to proliferate Combo ransomware is unknown, however, developers often employ spam email campaigns, trojans, fake software update tools, or untrustworthy software download sources.
 Spam campaigns spread infections via attached malicious files.